Home > Destinations > North America > USA > Utah > Suggested Itineraries > National Parks

 Day 1: St. George

 Stock up on supplies in town before heading to the parks, but also make some time for the St. George Dinosaur Discovery Site at Johnson Farm, which showcases some 2,000 fossilized dinosaur tracks.
-Other noteworthy attractions include historic Mormon sites, such as the Jacob Hamblin Home, built in 1862, which is typical of pioneer homes throughout the West except for its two identical bedrooms -- one for each of Hamblin's wives; and the exquisite 1876 St. George Tabernacle, with pine finished to look like exotic hardwoods, as well as marble.
+Other noteworthy attractions include historic Mormon sites, such as the Jacob Hamblin Home, built in 1862, which is typical of pioneer homes throughout the West except for its two identical bedrooms -- one for each of Hamblin's wives; and the exquisite 1876 St. George Tabernacle, with pine finished to look like exotic hardwoods, and even marble.

 Days 2-4: Zion National Park

-Days 5-6: Glen Canyon National Recreation Area
+Days 5 & 6: Glen Canyon National Recreation Area

 This national recreation area is best known for Lake Powell and its 1,960 miles of shoreline.
-This is a boating destination, so you'll want to either rent a boat to go exploring, fishing, or swimming; or take a guided boat trip.
+This is a boating destination, so you'll want to either rent a boat to go exploring, fishing, or swimming, or take a guided boat trip.
 Whichever you do, be sure to save time for Rainbow Bridge National Monument in the recreation area and easily accessible by boat.
 Believed to be the largest natural bridge in the world, this "rainbow turned to stone" is considered sacred by the Navajo.

-Days 7-8: Monument Valley Navajo Tribal Park
+Days 7 & 8: Monument Valley Navajo Tribal Park

 To many of us, Monument Valley is the Old West we've seen in movies and on TV.
-Part of the vast Navajo Nation, the park has a 17-mile self-guided loop road that let's you hit most of the major scenic attractions, or you can get a more personalized tour with a Navajo guide.
+Part of the vast Navajo Nation, the park has a 17-mile self-guided loop road that lets you hit most of the major scenic attractions, or you can get a more personalized tour with a Navajo guide.
 Either way, you'll see classic Western scenery made famous in movies such as 1939's Stagecoach, which starred a young John Wayne.
 Be sure to see the movie exhibits at Goulding's Trading Post Museum.

 Days 9-12: Arches & Canyonlands National Parks

-Days 13-14: Capitol Reef National Park
+Days 13 & 14: Capitol Reef National Park

 This well-kept secret offers brilliantly colored rock formations with a bit of history.
 The Fremont River created a lush oasis in this otherwise barren land where 19th-century pioneers settled the town of Fruita, named for the orchards they planted.
 Today you can explore the town and even pick fruit in season.
 Hikers can examine Pioneer Register, a rock wall where traveling pioneers "signed in," and explore canyons where famed outlaw Butch Cassidy is said to have hidden out between robberies.